 Immaculate Heart of Mary Church: Premiere reception facility, beautifully decorated, 50-320 guests, dance floor.
 We will also consider renting our church or chapel to couples who are looking for a “sacred space” to hold a faith-filled Christian wedding.
 For more information, call 636-398-5270 or visit http://www.ihm-newmelle.org/.

 Oaks Crossing: Located in the Heart of Wine Country in historic Augusta, Missouri, Oaks Crossing is an exquisite setting for an intimate indoor or outdoor wedding, reception, bridal shower, or rehearsal dinner.
-The venue features five beautiful fountains, courtyards, arbors, a 1905 vintage home (housing Kate’s Coffee House) and a custom built 1930s era “touring car”, all of which offer enchanting photo backdrops unmatched anywhere else in wine country.
-Couple these outstanding features with the creativity and personal attention of owners Marj and Randal Oaks, and you’ll soon understand why “Oaks Crossing is more than just a place…it’s an experience.” www.oakscrossing-augusta.com • 314-308-5904 • 5525 Walnut Street, Augusta, MO 63332.
+The venue features five beautiful fountains, courtyards, and arbors, all of which offer enchanting photo backdrops unmatched anywhere else in wine country.
+Couple these outstanding features with the creativity and personal attention of owners Marj and Randal Oaks, and you’ll soon understand why “Oaks Crossing is more than just a place…it’s an experience.” www.oakscrossing-augusta.com • 314-308-5904 • 5520 Walnut Street, Augusta, MO 63332.

 • Quail Ridge Lodge: Voted “Best Wedding Destination” by area brides, this spacious rustic cedar lodge banquet facility with gazebo at Quail Ridge Park has become a popular destination for couples to tie the knot.